Wills and Estate Planning Attorneys Bergen County, NJ

 Call our office today for a free and confidential consultation with one of our experienced and qualified attorneys regarding your financial situation and to learn more about how a will, living trust, or any other form of estate planning can help your family secure its financial future.

 Paramus Estate Planning Lawyers Help Clients Create Will and Last Testament

-Last wills and testaments can be used to leave your assets to individuals or organizations of your choosing, name a guardian of our children in the case of your passing, name an executor of your will, and much more.
+Last wills and testaments can be used to leave your assets to individuals or organizations of your choosing, name a guardian of your children in the case of your passing, name the executor of your will, and much more.
 Wills also serve to shorten “probate” court proceedings, which are in place to distribute assets after an individual has passed away without a will naming an executor.
 Executors are individuals who will be responsible for carrying out the terms of your will.

-New Jersey wills are not required to be notarized in order to be legally enforceable.
+New Jersey wills are not required to be notarized to be legally enforceable.
 However, it is required that your will is signed in front of a minimum of two (2) witnesses who must also sign your last will and testament.
 It is worth noting that some individuals may wish to sign a self-proving will, which will shorten the probate process even further.
 Self-proving last wills and testaments must be notarized.

 Creating a Living Trust: Ridgewood Trust Attorneys

-When used in conjunction with a last will and testament, living trusts serve several purposes including but not limited to:
+When used in conjunction with a last will and testament, living trusts serve several purposes, including, but not limited to:

 - Potentially reducing federal estate tax for those with high net-worth

 - Creating an enforceable trust to plan for your estate to change hands before your mental health could potentially deteriorate in your later years

 - Offering protection from other forms of financial agreements and terms including alimony and spousal support, child support, and equitable distribution of marital assets during divorce